Bixal/bixaluswds/CONTRIBUTING.md

 git push fork branch-name
 ```

-Visit https://github.com/Bixal/bixaluswds/compare and create a pull request from your fork branch (source) to `Bixal:dev` (target).
+Visit https://github.com/Bixal/bixaluswds/compare and create a pull request from your fork branch (source) to `Bixal:main` (target).
 Follow the PR template instructions to complete the PR.
 Then update the GitHub issue with a note that you have a PR ready for review.